0x3F3F/0x3F3F.github.io/_posts/2020-07-12-Secular-Trend-Energy-Inflation.md

 Recent falls will have made the above chart even more extreme.
 As a result, many companies are going bankrupt and oil majors significantly cutting back spending.
-This appears to be a perfect setup for future shortages which the following (old) chart demonstrates:
+This appears to be a perfect setup for **future shortages**.
+The following (old) chart shows the demand shortfall, even prior to the recent problems:

 <img style="border: 0;" src="/img/2020/20200712_EnergyTrend.png" />

-Energy appears to be the most asymmetric way to play my view on higher inflation.
+Energy appears to be an asymmetric way to play my view on higher inflation.
 After 10 years of underperformance, downside looks limited and there appear to be reasonable catalysis for decent upside.

 ## Method

 I've previously invested in smaller oil companies, and would prefer to avoid the volatility / risks involved with them.
-I'll look to play this by investing in oil majors and
+I'm  playing this by investing in oil majors and
 <a href="https://www.iainbenson.com/investment/2019/11/28/Secular-Trend-Commodity-Cycle.html#royalty-companies">royalty companies</a>,
-some of which have fallen significantly => as less downside - great risk/reward.
+some of which have fallen significantly.
+Hopefully less downside and great risk/reward.
 In my view, they offer an opportunity to double or more in value and pay an ongoing dividend.